Barbara Butcher

 Barbara Butcher is an American forensic scientist.
-She was a death examiner for New York City and is the author of a memoir, What The Dead Know: Learning About Life As A New York City Death Investigator.
-She was one of the people who was responsible for identifying the remains of people who died at the World Trade Center on 9/11.
+She was a death investigator for the New York City Office of Chief Medical Examiner and is the author of a memoir, What The Dead Know: Learning About Life As A New York City Death Investigator.
+She was one of the people who was responsible for remains recovery and identification of people who died at the World Trade Center on 9/11.

 Early life and education

 Butcher was born in Brooklyn, NY and grew up in Massapequa, NY.
 Her father worked for the NYPD as a Deputy Inspector and her uncle is also a Police Officer.
 She has a BS from Long Island University and a Masters in Public Health from Columbia University.

 Forensic career

-Butcher had worked as a physician's assistant and hospital administrator, losing both jobs to alcoholism.
-She became sober through Alcoholics Anonymous and went to vocational rehab to find a new job.
+Butcher had worked first as a physician's assistant and was promoted to hospital administrator, eventually losing her job to alcoholism.
+She became sober through a 12-step program and went to vocational rehab to find a new career.
 New York's Employment Program for Recovering Alcoholics suggested she work as a coroner.
 In 1992 she began a career as a medicolegal investigator with the Office of Chief Medical Examiner of the City of New York.
 She was the second woman they had hired and the first one who stayed on the job more than three months.

-She worked there for 22 years, eventually becoming director of the Forensic Science Training Program, an academy she founded which provided national training on best practices in death investigation.
-She worked at more than 5,500 death scenes, 700 of which were homicides.
+She worked there for 23 years, eventually becoming Chief of Staff and director of the Forensic Science Training Program, an academy she founded which provided national training on best practices in death investigation.
+She investigated more than 5,500 deaths, 680 of which were homicides.